HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/getting_started/architecture_dependencies.md

 ## Dependencies

-For the correct version of Kubernetes to use, see the topic[Kubernetes runtime](https://opensource.hcltechsw.com/digital-experience/latest/get_started/system_requirements/kubernetes/kubernetes-runtime/){target="_blank"}.
+For the correct version of Kubernetes to use, see the topic [Kubernetes runtime](https://opensource.hcltechsw.com/digital-experience/latest/get_started/system_requirements/kubernetes/kubernetes-runtime/){target="_blank"}.

 For production purposes, a Lightweight Directory Access Protocol (LDAP) server and DB2 are required.
 See [System Requirements](system_requirements.md) for more information.